dougeby/IntuneDocs/intune/get-support.md

 	- **Service**: **Microsoft Intune**
 	- **Support plan**: **Technical support - included**  (For Intune technical issues, support is complimentary.)

-	>[!IMPORTANT]
+	>[!IMPORTANT for Premier customers]
+	>- If you are a Premier customer and don't see **Support plan: Premier**, contact your Technical Account Manager for help linking your contract and tenant.
-	>Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
-To review details of the Premier Support offering, please see the [Description of Services](https://www.microsoft.com/microsoftservices/services-list.aspx) documentation, section 5.3.3 "Advisory Services."
+	>- Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
+To review details of the Premier Support offering, please see the [Description of Services](https://enterprise.microsoft.com/en-us/services/services-list/) documentation, section 5.3.3 "Advisory Services."

 	Choose **Next** to continue.
 4. On the **Problem** blade, to ensure your request is addressed by the right subject matter expert for your problem, select the following options: